-We use some A Beka and Bob Jones books.
+We use some A Beka books.
 Teachers supplement with other materials in ways that they feel are appropriate for their entire class or any individual student.

-We do not strictly follow the Common Core State Standards in our curriculum because of our focus on an individualized education for our students.
+We do not strictly follow the Common Core State Standards in our curriculum.
+We exceed them because of our focus on an individualized education for our students.

 “The teachers at WCEA taught my daughter confidence in herself and her abilities.
 They taught her that she can do hard things and that she can do more than she thought she could.
 She went from ‘I hate math!
 I can’t learn math!!!’ to ‘I like doing equations.’
 She failed math 7 and six weeks later was ready to start math 9.”